MicrosoftDocs/appcenter-docs/docs/push/pushapi.md

 }
 ```

-## Length Limitations
+## Campaign
-Name should be 64 characters or less, title should be 128 characters or less, otherwise you will get an error 400 Bad Request when sending the push to the API.
+  Campaign Name should be 64 characters or less, and title should be 128 characters or less.
+Otherwise you will get an error    400 Bad Request when sending the push via the API.
+To ensure you are within the limits, try constructing the name and title from the Campaign UI before pushing it via the API.

 ## Send notifications to Audiences using API